harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <!-- ===================================================================Task 1 Begin =================================================================== -->
 <h2>Task1: Collecting the Images</h2>

-<p>In our first task, we queried many of computer vision models that are available out there on internet.
-We queried DALL-E, Google Gemini, Microsoft's Copilot.
+<p>In our first task, we queried many of computer vision models for AI Image Generation that are available out there on internet.
+We queried tools like DALL-E, Imagen 3 by Google Gemini, Microsoft's Copilot.
 We realized that since we are using the YOLO model, we thought of keeping the objects that are only detectable by the this model.
 So for the prompts that we gave, we tried to include a list of objets that we are particularly interest, which were also detectable by YOLO </p>

 <h3>1.
 DALL-E: Image Generation tool based on the Prompt given, by OpenAI</h3>